tarantool/tarantool/doc/sphinx/book/box/index.rst

 Operations
 ----------

-The basic operations are: the four data-change operations (insert, update, delete, replace), and the data-retrieval operation (select).
+The basic operations are: the five data-change operations (insert, update, upsert, delete, replace), and the data-retrieval operation (select).
 There are also minor operations like “ping” which can only be used with the binary protocol.
 Also, there are :ref:`index iterator <index-iterator>` operations, which can only